Juakata/Portfolio-V2/README.md

 # Portfolio-V2

-> This project is my second portfolio, this time with something special the portfolio is completely handled by a user that means anyone can build a portfolio from scratch with this project.
+> This project is the second portfolio I built, this time with something special: the portfolio is completely handled by the user, which means that anyone can use this project to build a portfolio from scratch.

 ![library](https://storage.googleapis.com/portfolio-segmento-1/uploads/project/image/21/portfolio.png)